GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ### Step 3: Enable the extension action {: #step-3 }

 The _extension action_ controls the extension’s toolbar icon.
-So whenever the user clicks on the extension action, it will either run some code on the page (like in this example) or it can display a popup.
+So whenever the user clicks on the extension action, it will either run some code (like in this example) or display a popup.
 Add the following code to declare the extension action in the manifest:

 {% Label %}manifest.json:{% endLabel %}